YINI-lang/YINI-spec/YINI-Specification.md

 name = "Kim"
 ```

 Inside inline objects, `:` is used since the object itself is already the value of a surrounding member.
-The colon improves to distinguish object member definitions from ordinary root-level or section-level assignments.
+The colon helps distinguish object member definitions from ordinary root-level or section-level assignments.

 In lenient mode only, implementations MAY also accept `=` as an object member separator:
 ```yini